Set your add-on product type and product ID

 The default Product lifetime for a durable add-on is Forever, which means the add-on never expires.
 You have the option to set the Product lifetime to a different duration in the Properties step of the add-on submission process.
 If you do so, the add-on will expire after the duration you specify (with options from 1-365 days), in which case a customer could purchase it again after it expires.

 If the add-on can be purchased, used (consumed), and then purchased again, you'll want to select one of the consumable product types.
 Consumable add-ons are often used for things like in-game currency (gold, coins, etc.) which can be purchased in set amounts and then used up by the customer.
-For more info on including consumable add-ons in your app, see Enable consumable add-on purchases.
+For more info, see Enable consumable add-on purchases.

 There are two types of consumable add-ons: